UA-NASA-Robotics/Roobot-Over-IP/ROS/interface/Actuator.md

 # Actuator Module

 External interfaces for communicating with the actuator module.
 This module is responsible for controlling the position and velocity of a linear actuator.
 Note that certain actuator modules may have multiple actuators.
+To accomodate this, each actuator will have it's own sub-device ID set in hardware.
+Each sub-device ID gets it's own topics, such changes of sub-device ID will not affect upstream interfaces.
+There will only be 1 service and action of each type.
+The sub-device ID is passed in the parameters of the interfaces.

 All services and actions use the target_joint_state types extended from the sensor_msgs JointState message.